What are you looking for?

 Mor Jal Mor Maati

 Agriculture is the backbone of the economy in most of our neighbouring communities.
-Given the pre-eminence of agriculture for sustainable local livelihoods the Project Land & Water Management has been launched in 2012 to ensure sustainable livelihood through integrated water and farming system.
-This project mainly focusses on improving the surface water management with existing resources, augmenting irrigation facilities, equipping farmers with latest farming techniques & promoting multi-cropping.
-This has resulted into reduced dependence on rainfall and income generation round the year.
+Given the pre-eminence of agriculture for sustainable local livelihoods the Project Mor Jal Mor Maati has started to ensure sustainable livelihood through integrated water and farming system.
+The initiative completed its phase third this year and cumulatively benefited 4749 Farmers (85% farming families into the fold) in 32 villages.

-The project is currently being run in partnership with Action for Food Production (AFPRO)
+The project implemented in partnership with Action for Food Production (AFPRO).

 Vedanta Skill School

 The surging economy of India requires huge manpower to maintain the momentum of growth especially from rural India.
 Korba region of Chhattisgarh has majority of tribal population with more than 60% of the youth engaged in traditional jobs with unstable income.
-Looking at the opportunity, BALCO in collaboration with Learnet Skills Limited has established three centralized skill schools namely Vedanta Skill School in Korba, Mainpat and Kawardha region of Chhattisgarh to impart the residential vocational training free of cost to rural youth and link them with gainful employment opportunities.
+Looking at the opportunity, BALCO has established three centralized skill schools namely Vedanta Skill School in Korba, Surguja and Kawardha region of Chhattisgarh to impart free of cost residential vocational training support to rural youth and link them with gainful employment opportunities.

-The project is currently being run in partnership with Social Empowerment & Economic Development Society.
+The project is currently being run in partnership with Social Empowerment & Economic Development Society (SEEDS).